MissouriState-CSC515-Spring2020/nathanpasley-project/readme.md

 # Repository for class project
 ## Overview
-This repo contains a single page application for a photo gallery.
-This will be a collection of a user's photos and have pages for categories, collections or tags as well as a page for details on an individual photo.
+This repo contains a single page application for a video application.
+This will be a collection of videos fetched using the youtube API.

 ## Getting Started
 Clone this repository and install its dependencies: